ronkok/Hurmet/docs/manual.md

 : _x_ modulo _y_.
 This functions divides _x_ by _y_, and returns the absolute value of the remainder.

+number(_string_)

+: Converts a string, such as "5" or "3.14" to a number.

 rand(), rand(_n_), rand(_m_, _n_)

 : Pseudo-random number(s) in the range from 0 to 1 (inclusive of 0, but not 1).